Tiong Bahru Social Club

 It was released on 10 December 2020 in Singaporean cinemas.

 Synopsis

-Just fired from his job, 30-year-old Ah Bee then signs up as a young Happiness Agent with Tiong Bahru Social Club, a planned community project using data to build the happiest neighbourhood in an ageing Singaporean district.
-In this place where society has embraced artificial intelligence that will allow them to help people to learn what to do based on big data, and even matches their lovers.
-He moves into the communal house and finds himself in a strange cult of happiness and technology.
-He is now tasked with taking care of an elderly aunt, and he even meets a girl.
+After being fired from his job, 30-year-old Ah Bee then signs up as a young Happiness Agent with Tiong Bahru Social Club, an idyllic planned community project dedicated to spreading happiness by providing data and user experiences to build the happiest neighborhood in an aging Singaporean district.
+Ah Bee is appointed to join the club until he finds himself in a strange cult of happiness and technology where society has embraced artificial intelligence that will allow them to help people learn what to do based on big data, share their interactions to raise their social status, and even match their lovers.
+He moves into the communal house where he is tasked with taking care of an elderly aunt, and he even meets up with a girl.
 Things seem to look brighter and better, but he soon realizes that something is going wrong.
 How will his story go?